18 & 19 June 2022 - Adelaide, SA

 - Australian Medical Law 3rd edition John Devereux; Routledge-Cavendish 2007

 The pre-course activity must be completed and returned via email no later than Friday 3 June 2022.
 This activity is sent to you following registration.
+This activity is mandatory for those who are claiming RACGP CPD points, but it is strongly recommended for all participants to complete.

 Prof Roy Beran - Neurologist & Professor